Jay Walder: Career

 Walder worked for the MTA from 1983 to 1995 holding several leadership positions, including chief financial officer.
 He was a lecturer in public policy at John F. Kennedy School of Government at Harvard from 1995 to 2000, during which time he spent a year as a visiting lecturer at the National University of Singapore.
 From 2001 to 2007 he was managing director for finance and planning at Transport for London.
 He was a partner at McKinsey & Company London from 2007 to 2009.
-In 2009, New York State Gov. David A. Paterson appointed Walder chairman and CEO, after firing Elliot G. Sander, of the MTA (the positions of chairman and CEO of the authority had recently merged when the appointment was made).
+In 2009, New York State Gov. David Paterson appointed Walder chairman and CEO, after firing Elliot G. Sander, of the MTA (the positions of chairman and CEO of the authority had recently merged when the appointment was made).

 On July 11, 2011, Walder announced his resignation from MTA, effective in October 2011, when he moved to MTR Corporation (MTRC) in Hong Kong.
 He left on October 21, 2011.
 He officially took over as CEO of MTRC on January 1, 2012.
 Walder announced he would step down from the position as MTR CEO in July 2014.
 Christopher O. Ward was also ousted by Cuomo at the same time, removing Paterson appointee's.

 In October 2014, Walder was named CEO of Motivate, the company that runs some bike share systems in North America.
 His appointment came with Motivate's announcement of the Bikeshare Holdings acquisition, promising new leadership, $30 million infusion of cash, relocation of headquarters from Portland to NY, and immediate expansion for Citi Bike.
 In January 2015, Alta Bike Share changed its name to Motivate.